The Nicene Creed

 Matthew Levering, James N. Jr. and Mary D. Perry Chair of Theology, Mundelein Seminary

 "An extremely well-thought-out introduction to the Nicene Creed, this book explains the Creed in a clear and compelling way.
-In an age impatient of complex truths and truth itself, this is no small feat.
+In an age impatient with complex truths and truth itself, this is no small feat.
 Demonstrating that the Creed is far more than a list of Christian beliefs, this book connects the Creed to both Testaments, church history, the words of the Church Fathers, the Catechism of the Catholic Church, and the prayers of the church in a way that not only teaches but also deepens faith.
 The faith of the church shines through in this text as the living, dynamic reality of unfathomable depth that it is, providing welcome clarity in our moment of deep confusion about the most basic Christian truths.
 More than an excellent teaching tool, this book is a great companion for prayer and for doing 'the work of God,' which is 'to know the one he has sent' (John 6:29)."

 Jonathan J. Reyes, senior vice president for communications and strategic partnerships, Knights of Columbus